 The car honks twice.

 LOLITA (winking and smiling): Don't forget me.

 After the scenes of Lolita hand-holding with Humbert and baiting her mother, Kubrick gives us a scene of Lolita represented in fresh-faced, girlish innocence.
+There is no kiss, she simply runs up to give him a hug.
 She believes this is the last time to see Humbert and she's not torn up about it.
 She offers a teen's heartfelt but quickly-we-move-on-with-life goodbye.
 "Don't forget me!"
 She twirls, runs away, and you know that, at camp, she will not be missing Humbert.

 179 MLS Lolita running from Humbert.
 (45:23)

 He watches her run down the stairs, then he turns to go to his room and instead goes through the open door opposite into Lolita's room.
 He sits on her bed, then lies down with his face on her pillow.

 180 LS of the front of the house as the car leaves, Louise waving.
 (46:15)

 The car pulls out and goes down the street as 3 bicyclists approach on the sidewalk.